In case you missed in person, here’s the essence of some of the most recent Dharma teachings from Venerable Geshe Phelgye:

 Will Buddha or the deities take care of your problems or do your job if you just pray to them?
 Is Buddha like the concept of God?
 Buddha never claimed any such thing.
 The purpose of Dharma is to transform yourself, first by taking the teachings inward, embracing them with your heart, and applying them in daily life.

 In fact, Buddha taught the nature of causality, interdependence as the truth of origination of all.
-Buddha addressed the reality of how we are responsible for our own actions and their results (karma) and Buddha pointed out our own potential to achieve ultimate happiness, which takes wisdom, compassion, faith and hard work.
+Buddha addressed the reality of how we are responsible for our own actions and there results (karma) and Buddha pointed out our own potential to achieve ultimate happiness, which takes wisdom, compassion, faith and hard work.
 When situations are nice, practice is easy.
 The real challenge is when things are difficult.
 One of the main challenges we see today, even for those in the Buddhist path, is materialism.
 For some, Dharma is merely academic information, perhaps turning the Dharma into a profession to make a living, while others to seek the mundane to feel good or for comfort.

 Geshe-la gave Jesus as an example- did Jesus choose the easy and comfortable way without challenge?
 His life was about love and altruism; that is why people believe in him.
 We have the same potential: if we believe in ourselves and try to cultivate Bodhicitta, it will become more and more familiar, and after a while you become that person–you no longer have to work for that thought any more.
 Once you genuinely reach that status, you become a Bodhisattva–you achieve Bodhicitta.
 You live for others, it’s no longer “me, me, any more.”

 Geshe-la discussed the importance of proper behavior and etiquette when visiting a temple.
 First, it is always important to arrive early.
 In Buddhist culture, when you enter a temple, one offers three prostrations as gesture of respect and refuge in the three jewels.
-Next, enter the shrine and walk clockwise around the outside, paying homage to the Buddhas, Bodhisattvas and Deities at the altar by bowing your head.
+Next, enter the shrine area and walk clockwise around the outside, paying homage to the Buddhas, Bodhisattvas and Deities at the altar by bowing your head.

 We are never to disrespect Buddha’s words or image by placing them on the ground or walking over or by putting another object over them.
 Should you see such an image or scriptures that has fallen on the floor, it’s important to pick them up, honor them by touching them to the crown of your head and put them up in a safe place.